editorpost/article/readme.md

 {
   "id": "123e4567-e89b-12d3-a456-426614174000",
   "title": "Sample Title",
-  "html": "This is the content of the article.", "text": "This is the text content of the article.", "published": "2024-01-01T00:00:00Z"
+  "markup": "This is the content of the article.", "text": "This is the text content of the article.", "published": "2024-01-01T00:00:00Z"
 }